shudaniel/ICMP_Ping/README.md

     IPv6 address can be read in, but through my testing, only ::1 actually will work.
     All other IPv6 will be unable to send through the socket.
     I suspect that the error comes from computing the checksum, but I am unsure.
-    The checksum for IPv6 requires additional fields, and even if I attempted to hardcode those values, I was still unable to get it correct.
+    The checksum for IPv6 should be computed automatically from the documentation I saw.
+    I tried to calculate it myself but was unsuccessful.